 A person who experiences gran mal seizures, or other forms of seizures, can definitely benefit from having a trained seizure alert dog in their life.
 As someone with epilepsy, such a dog would very much benefit me and I have always wanted one.
 While looking around to find information on the subject, Assistance Dog International came to my attention - as well as some other interesting items.

-A special type of service dog, specifically trained to help someone who has epilepsy or a seizure disorder.
+A seizure assistant dog is a special type of service dog, specifically trained to help someone who has epilepsy or a seizure disorder.
 Seizure response dogs must be perfect for the job, and be capable of maintaining control in all situations.
 Because of the rarity of these certain traits and the difficulty in training seizure response dogs, only a few organizations provide them, though the number is rising.

 The Prison Pet Partnership Program is a model one in the area of the rehabilitation of female offenders in the criminal justice system in the state of Washington.
 It started in the year 1981 due to an idea presented by Sister Pauline Quinn.
 It involves inmates reaching out to help other people by training dogs that assist people with disabilities.
 As a person who experiences epilepsy, as well as someone who lived in Washington State for many years, how could I not find this program to be interesting